San Diego Whistleblower Protection Lawyer

 In California, whistleblowers are entitled to protection from adverse employment actions when complaining about or reporting illegal activities.

 Worried about retaliation or have suffered retaliation already?
-Call our employment lawyers today.
+Contact our team today.

 How Ferraro Vega San Diego Employment Lawyers Can Help with Your Whistleblower Case

 When you choose to blow the whistle on your employer, you gain valuable protection under federal and state law.
 However, that does not mean your employer will not attempt to retaliate in some way, such as terminating you or making your job more difficult.

 At Ferraro Vega San Diego Employment Lawyers, we are here to represent you in your claim against your employer and protect you from retaliation.

 Our employment attorneys can help you gather evidence before blowing the whistle.
 Your lawyer can also help by stepping in after you blow the whistle to protect you against retaliation before it occurs.
 If you have already suffered retaliation of some kind, a whistleblower lawyer will help you build a case against your employer for damages.

 Ferraro Vega San Diego Employment Lawyers exclusively handles employment law cases.
 By focusing entirely on employment litigation, we have gained valuable expertise in employment law and protection for employees.
 Our employment attorneys spent years working at some of the largest law firms in the United States.
 We put this experience to work for you on a contingency-fee basis.

 When you choose Ferraro Vega San Diego Employment Lawyers to represent you, we will: